 The tropical climate of Malacca is the perfect setting to make you want to get out and about and explore the many wonders this beautiful city has on display.
 So, as you get set to witness the bright red buildings demonstrating the architectural splendor of the Dutch Square, enjoy the spectacular view from the Taming Sari Gyro Tower, and take a stroll along the Malacca River which has won this city the title as ‘Venice of the East', you might begin to feel the heat and want to quench your thirst.
 While there are many famous eating places in Malacca which you will be drawn to refresh yourself, you should also take this opportunity to enjoy a Malacca famous drink or two that will allow you to enjoy something truly local.
 Read on to learn more about some of our top picks in this exciting list of Malaysian drinks that are perfect local thirst quenchers to try when in Malacca.

-A favorite often found as part of every Malaysian drinks menu is the colourful and refreshing drink called Bandung.
-This richly flavoured beverage is made of a rose flavoured base which gives the drink its signature pink colour.
+A favorite often found as part of every Malaysian drinks menu is the colorful and refreshing drink called Bandung.
+This richly flavored beverage is made of a rose-flavored base which gives the drink its signature pink color.
 If you have tasted the rose milk drink served in most parts of India, and Falooda in other parts of the world, Bandung served in Malaysia might taste quite familiar.
-You can find this drink in almost every Malacca café and is the perfect solution to quench your thirst and also get refuelled after a hectic day out.
+You can find this drink in almost every Malacca café and is the perfect solution to quench your thirst and also get refueled after a hectic day out.
 The drink is also quite famous among Malay communities and is served especially during festive seasons like Ramadan.
-Like with any popular beverages you will also find some exciting variants of Bandung including grass jelly and even soda water.
+Like any popular beverages, you will also find some exciting variants of Bandung including grass jelly and even soda water.

-If you are looking for a Malay traditional drink which is refreshing while at the same time a healthy option, then an Air Mata Kucing is the perfect option for you.
-The reason behind it being a popular health choice is due to the fact that it is packed with several natural herbal ingredients which infuse superior nutritional qualities to the drink.
-The beverage is believed to have traditional Chinese origins where it has been used to fight various ailments like coughs, throat irritations, diabetic conditions and is also a popular pick due to its cooling properties.
+If you are looking for a Malay traditional drink that is refreshing while at the same time a healthy option, then an Air Mata Kucing is the perfect option for you.
+The reason behind it being a popular health choice is because it is packed with several natural herbal ingredients which infuse superior nutritional qualities into the drink.
+The beverage is believed to have traditional Chinese origins where it has been used to fight various ailments like coughs, throat irritations, and diabetic conditions and is also a popular pick due to its cooling properties.
 The main ingredient used to make Air Mata Kucing is the dried fruit Lo Han Go which is a natural sweetener used in most Chinese herbal drinks.